Manaaia/boilerplate-symfony-react/README.md

 ## Boilerplate for dockerized client-server application

-**This is a work in progress.
-It is a good base to start developing right away but should not be used as so in production.**
+**This boilerplate is for development purposes only.
+It is not recommended to use it in production.**

 The purpose of this boilerplate is to provide a starting point for developing a client-server application with Docker, ReactJs, and Symfony.
 The boilerplate includes a basic setup for the client and server, as well as a Taskfile for running common tasks.

-Please feel free to use this boilerplate for your projects.
+Please feel free to use this for your projects.
 You can simply clone the repository, update the .env file, and start developing your application.

 ### Requirements
 To run this boilerplate, you only need to have the following installed on your machine: